goongoguma/Udemy/Modern-React-with-Redux/Memo.md

     });
   }
   ```
-- After running .then method, inside of any other function inside my class, I can reference 'this.auth'.
+- After running .then method, inside of any other function inside my class, I can reference `this.auth`.
 - This will give me a reference to that auth instance that I can use to sign the user in or sign them out or get the users current authentication status.
 - But keep in mind that when the component gets called, our component has already been rendered to the screen.
 - So now if we want to update the text or what content the component shows, we need to somehow get the component to rerender.